dimitri/pgcopydb/docs/features.rst

 of the data.
 Three worker processes are created to handle the logical decoding client:

-  - The streaming process fetches data from the Postgres replication slot using the Postgres replication protocol.
+  - The **streaming** process fetches data from the Postgres replication slot using the Postgres replication protocol.

-  - The transform process transforms the data fetched from a intermediate JSON format into a derivative of the SQL language.
-In *prefetch mode* this is implemented as a batch operation, in *replay mode* this is done in a streaming fashion, one line at a time, reading from a unix pipe.
+  - The **transform** process transforms the data fetched from an intermediate JSON format into a derivative of the SQL language.
+In *prefetch mode* this is implemented as a batch operation; in *replay mode* this is done in a streaming fashion, one line at a time, reading from a unix pipe.

-  - The apply process then applies the SQL script to the target Postgres database system and uses Postgres APIs for `Replication Progress Tracking`__.
+  - The **apply** process then applies the SQL script to the target Postgres database system and uses Postgres APIs for `Replication Progress Tracking`__.